In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

-The Momcozy S9 Wearable Breast Pump offers the convenience of portability with its battery-powered operation and lightweight design, making it one to consider for pump sessions on the go.
+The Momcozy S9 Wearable Breast Pump offers portability and convenience with its battery-powered operation and lightweight design, making it one to consider for pump sessions on the go.
 We appreciate its soft silicone cups for added comfort.
 However, it has some downsides, including potential power reduction over time, inconsistent latch and milk expression, and a slightly whiny tone.
 The assembly can be finicky.
 This pump didn't deliver a solid performance; it had some weak points.
-We think it's less efficient than some contenders, and with other reportable options in the breast pump review, we believe you can pass on this option for one of those.
+We think it's less efficient than most competitors, so we believe you can pass on this option for one of those.

 REASONS TO BUY